Skip to content

 • Policy Variance: Approval with one Airline doesn’t transfer to another.

-• No Guarantees: The Final allowance rests with the Airline.
+• No Guarantees: The Final allowance is at the Airline’s discretion.

 3. What To Avoid